RarelyCharlie/rarelycharlie.github.io/_draft/7cups.md

 Incoming referrals to 7 Cups come from a variety of sources.
 Members and listeners are encouraged to provide referral links on social media and elsewhere.

 A referral link contains a reference number that secretly credits the owner of the link.
-All referral links link directly to the front page at 7cups.com so the the person who clicks the link cannot tell who, within 7 Cups, owns the link.
+All referral links link directly to the front page at 7cups.com so the person who clicks the link cannot tell who, within 7 Cups, owns the link.
 This helps to keep members' and listeners' onsite and offsite identities separate.

 A team of "social soldiers" also publicizes 7 Cups on social media.